DeVogelRyan/project-1---laravel-DeVogelRyan/README.md

 This is my web integration project.

 ## Target:
 My target of this project was to make a social network.
+So people can share posts and view each others timeline...

 ## Features:
 * Authentication